The Asp-PSC Study

 PSC is an autoimmune disease affecting the bile ducts and liver.
 Most people with PSC also have (IBD).
 We know that some people with PSC go on to develop liver failure and so need a transplant, and some people with both PSC and IBD have an increased risk of cancer of either the liver, bile ducts, gallbladder or bowel.
 Although they have a yearly colonoscopy (to look for signs of bowel cancer) detecting other cancers is currently more challenging.

-Recent studies have suggested that taking aspirin may reduce the risk of developing these cancers in patients without PSC.
-This study will look at whether people with both PSC and IBD who take aspirin have a lower risk of developing a PSC-related cancer and a lower risk of needing a liver transplant.
+Recent studies suggest that aspirin may help reduce the risk of certain cancers, but aspirin's effects have not yet been tested specifically in people with PSC.
+The Asp-PSC study will look at whether people with both PSC and IBD who take aspirin have a lower risk of developing a PSC-related cancer and a lower risk of needing a liver transplant.

 Trial Name | The Asp-PSC Study